-- 1. Using Handout 3, ask participants as a group to brainstorm all of the services their SBHC offers.
+- 1. Using the handout Services at Your SBHC, ask participants as a group to brainstorm all of the services their SBHC offers.
 After 5 minutes ask participants to share back and make sure they include everything that is offered. - 2.
 Say: "Once you know what services are offered, you can begin to really start referring your peers, but first you need to know how to assess a situation to help you decide what services they may need and when they need them." - 3.
-Divide participants into pairs and handout scenarios, using Facilitator Handout 2 to each group. - 4.
-Using Handout 4, ask each pair to come up with role-play in 5-10 minutes and the correct way to handle the situation, including which SBHC service to refer them to. - 5.
+Divide participants into pairs and handout scenarios, using Facilitator Handout: Assessing Situations Role Play Scenarios to each group. - 4.
+Using the handout Emergency, Crisis, Problem, ask each pair to come up with role-play in 5-10 minutes and the correct way to handle the situation, including which SBHC service to refer them to. - 5.
 After each group presents, have everyone guess whether it's an emergency, crisis, or problem. - 6.
 Discussion: - a.
 What were the most realistic ways to handle the situation? - b.
 What are some other ways we can handle these situations? - c.
 Sometimes it might not be clear whether it is a crisis or an emergency, what would you want to do to clarify? - d.
 What can be easy or difficult about helping someone access services? - e.
 What might make it difficult for someone to access services at an SBHC? - 7.
-Ask participants to fill out Handout 5. - 8.
+Ask participants to fill out the handout Barriers & Supports to Accessing Services. - 8.
 Close-out: Share back your responses and what you would do to help that person overcome the barrier.